Ken Cuccinelli: Abortion

-Cuccinelli opposes a right to terminate a pregnancy.
+Cuccinelli opposes legal abortion.
 In November 2008 he was named the Family Foundation of Virginia "Legislator of the Year".
 Cuccinelli sponsored a number of bills to discourage abortions, including requiring doctors to anesthetize fetuses undergoing late term abortions, altering the licensing and regulation of abortion clinics, and requiring that a doctor save the fetal tissue when performing an abortion on a woman under age 15, for forensic use.
 As a state senator, he advanced legislation to make abortion clinics subject to the same health and safety standards as outpatient surgical hospitals.
 He supported two "personhood" bills that sought to provide human embryos with legal rights.

 Birtherism

 In 2010, Cuccinelli made statements that appeared to question whether President Barack Obama was born in the United States.
 He later backed away from the statements.

 Guns

 Cuccinelli is a longtime advocate for gun rights. sponsored legislation to repeal the prohibition on carrying a concealed handgun in a restaurant or club, for Virginia to recognize concealed handgun permits from other states, and to shield concealed handgun permit application data from Freedom of Information Act requests.
 Under Cuccinelli's proposal a person could only be disqualified for such a permit by a court ruling based on the applicant's past actions.
 In the 2009 legislative session, a bill Cuccinelli introduced was passed that, for the purposes of granting a Virginia concealed handgun permit, required the state to accept as proof of "handgun competence" any certificate from an online handgun safety course featuring an NRA Certified instructor.

 Cuccinelli believes that mental illness is the root cause of mass shootings, and that they can be better prevented with more access to mental health care.
 He has pushed for restricting mentally ill persons from obtaining guns.